maartene/DungeonCrawler/docs/NOTES.md

 ## 🍅 Pomodoro 4 - rotation first
 - ✅ Fixed tech debt: folder structure and encapsulation for `Player`.`position`
 - ✅ Rotate clockwise and counter clockwise
+- ✅ Move while taking facing into account

+## 🍅 Pomodoro 5 - gain more confidence about moving while taking facing into account